Brandon Williamson (soccer)

 Brandon Williamson (born April 2, 1998) is an American soccer player who played as a defensive midfielder for Northern Virginia FC.

 Career

-College & Amateur
+College and amateur

 Williamson played four years of college soccer at Duke University between 2016 and 2019, making 70 appearances, scoring 4 goals and tallying 7 assists.

 While playing at college, Williamson also appeared in the USL League Two with Wake FC in 2019.

 Professional

 Williamson was originally projected to be a first-round draft pick in the 2020 MLS SuperDraft, but went undrafted.

 On February 25, 2020, Williamson signed with USL Championship side Loudoun United.
 He made his professional debut on March 7, appearing as a 76th-minute substitute in a 0–0 draw with Philadelphia Union II.